bram-l/maggoo/readme.md

         console.log(polly.$errors)
     })

-// > [ 'Cannot set 'name' on Polly with value '1', 'name' should be a string' ]
+// > [ 'Cannot set 'name' on Polly with value '1', 'name' should be a string',
+//     'Cannot set 'age' on Polly with value 'bar', validator returned: 'false' ]

 ```

 ### Collection